 Various forms of controlled environment agriculture are listed below:

 - Netting cover: Netting density and colour is dependent on commodity and specific use.

 - Tunnels: Usually more complex structure than netting cover and more permanent.
 Includes a frame with more durable cover.

 - Hydroponics: Is a way of growing plants using nutrient rich water, without soil.
 Plants are grown with their roots directly in water or in an growth medium.

 - Aquaculture: Production of aquatic organisms such as fish and molluscs.
 These may include freshwater or marine organisms.
 Infrastructure options include earth ponds, cages and recirculating aquaculture systems (RAS).
-See also freshwater aquaculture.
+Also see freshwater aquaculture.

-- Aquaponics: Is a combination of hydroponics and aquculture.
+- Aquaponics: Is a combination of hydroponics and aquaculture.
 Water is recirculated and nutrients from aquatic organisms are used for plant growth.